awakeningbudh/prajnatipinsound/README.md

 # prajnatipinsound
-Transcendental Inner Peace (TIP) in Sound as a hashtag for public contribution
+Prajna - Transcendental Inner Peace (TIP) - in Sound as a hashtag #PrajnaTIPinSound for public contribution